Petroleum Sarawak: History

 Since 1 January 2019, Sarawak enforced 5% sales on all petroleum products.
 Initially, Petronas was given dateline until end of September 2019 to pay the sales tax.
 After that, Petronas was given until end of October 2019 to pay the sales tax.
 In September 2019, prime minister Mahathir stated that payment of 20% oil royalty is not possible for Sabah and Sarawak because it may compromise financial status of Petronas.
 On 21 November 2019, the Sarawak government filed a suit against Petronas for not paying the 5% sales tax.

-In February 2020, Petros took full control of natural gas supply, sales, and distribution network in the state from Petronas.
 In March 2020, high court ruled that Sarawak has the power to impose sales tax on Petronas.
 On 8 May 2020, Petronas agreed to pay RM 2 billion in petroleum products sales tax to Sarawak with a condition that the tax will be lowered on a staggered basis in the future.
 Besides, both parties also agreed that the Petroleum Development Act 1974 is valid with Petronas as the sole regulator of oil and gas industry in Malaysia.
+Wan Zulkiflee, chief executive of Petronas quit his post in June 2020, apparently dissatisfied with the outcome of the sales tax issue.

+In February 2020, Sarawak claimed to take full control of natural gas supply, sales, and distribution network in the state from Petronas.
+While Sarawak was finalising the takover of gas distribution rights from Petronas in 2024, former Petronas chairman Tengku Razaleigh Hamzah and an unnamed analyst stated that Petros would have difficulty to replicate Petronas' ability to negotiate a good deal when dealing with multinational corporations, which in the end would be detrimental to earnings and investments in Sarawak and Malaysia as a whole.
+Disputes remained whether Sarawak is to become the sole gas aggregator in the state as Petros being the sole gas aggregator would effectively control the supply and pricing of gas distribution in the state, thus squeezing the profit margin of Petronas.
+In October 2025, Petronas began a legal proceeding in Kuching High Court to challenge the status of Petros as the sole gas aggregator in the state.

-In October 2020, Sarawak government issued mining leases in Miri and Marudi to Petros for onshore oil and gas mining.
+In October 2020, the Sarawak government issued mining leases in Miri and Marudi to Petros for onshore oil and gas mining.
 In year 2020, Petros started to distribute liquefied petroleum gas (LPG) to 1,500 business and 2,500 households in Miri and Bintulu.
 In December 2020, Petros launched its own brand of LPG gas cylinder.
+In 2023, Petronas found six new oil wells at Balingian and West Luconia geological provinces.
+The government of Sarawak expressed the desire to collaborate with Petronas on the exploitation of new oil wells as the Sarawak state has ownership rights on the new oil wells as far as 200 nautical miles off the coast as stipulated in the Oil Mining Ordinance 1958.